telerik/xaml-docs/controls/radcloudupload/features/custom-open-file-dialog.md

 # Open File Dialog

 __RadCloudUpload__ allows you to open a custom dialog to browse the files for upload.
 To do this set the __CreateOpenFileDialog__ property.
-It is of type __Func&lt;Microsoft.Win32.OpenFileDialog&gt;__ and can be used to provide a function that returns a OpeFileDialog instance.
+It is of type __Func&lt;Microsoft.Win32.OpenFileDialog&gt;__ and can be used to provide a function that returns an OpeFileDialog instance.
 This is useful to customize the dialog settings.
 For example, to restrict users to upload certain type of files.

 #### __[XAML] Example 1: Defining the cloud upload control__
 {{region radcloudupload-features-custom-open-file-dialog-0}}